 Jungle Trekking in Khao Yai National Park

-As a kid I dreamed of going trekking like this.
+As a kid, I dreamed of going jungle trekking in Thailand.
 Getting so deep into the jungle that paths are difficult to find, sometimes having to cut your way through, the possibility of coming across wild animals like leopards and elephants.

 The thought of getting really off the beaten track like Indiana Jones or Bear Grylls was exhilarating.